First passage sets of the 2D continuum Gaussian free field: Two-valued local sets

 \subsection{Generalized level lines in finitely connected domains}

 In this section, we prove that the generalized level lines are continuous up to their stopping time $\tau$, i.e. that any accumulation point described in Lemma \ref{lemext} is in fact a hitting point.
 WLoG, let us work in the circle domain $D=\H\backslash \bigcup_{k=1}^n C_k$, where $(C_k)_{1\leq k\leq n}$ is a finite family of disjoint closed disks.
+Note that, from the point of view of the GFF, $\R$ plays a similar role as the boundary of any $C_k$ because straight lines and circles are equivalent under Möbius transforms.

 We first need to extend Proposition \ref{propnotouchsc} to finitely-connected domains, showing that we cannot accumulate near the points that cannot be hit by a generalized level line: